 - The appearance of star-shaped cracks in the slab on the ground;

 - The subsidence of the building;

 - Rot in the wooden structure; etc.

-In addition, the floor of foundations must be built with a base slab (slab), the surface of which is covered with a waterproof membrane based on rubberized asphalt.
+In addition, the floor of foundations must be built with a base counter-slab (cleanliness slab) whose surface is covered with a waterproof membrane based on rubberized asphalt.

 In short, the foundations, the footings, the slab on the ground - in the system of water-repellent foundations - must be well waterproof and waterproof.
 This type of system must not allow water to enter the basement, despite the high hydrostatic pressure that is practiced against these elements.